Luxurious beauty sits on 1+ acre along Bakker Crossing

 “Two bedrooms and a second laundry room make perfect use of the rest of the lower-level space.”

-When you’re ready to enjoy the outdoors, it’s an easy walk out from the lower level to a lovely patio with an expansive yard.
+When you’re ready to enjoy the outdoors, it’s an easy walk from the lower level out to a lovely patio and an expansive yard.

 “You can overlook the lush landscape from your covered deck or tackle projects in an oversized, four-stall garage with hot and cold water,” Stockberger said.